diafygi/emailpk/README.md

 5. The secret key is generated from the passphrase hash and the user's email as salt using [`scrypt(salt, hash, 17, 8, 32, 1000, callback)`](https://github.com/dchest/scrypt-async-js/blob/master/README#L21) (uses scrypt).
 6. Each header is attempted to be decrypted using the secret key, the sender's public key, and the header nonce using [`nacl.box.open()`](https://github.com/dchest/tweetnacl-js#naclboxopenbox-nonce-theirpublickey-mysecretkey) (uses curve25519-xsalsa20-poly1305).
 7. If a header is successfully decrypted, the message is decrypted with file key and nonce using [`nacl.secretbox.open()`](https://github.com/dchest/tweetnacl-js#naclsecretboxopenbox-nonce-key) (uses xsalsa20-poly1305).
+8. The sender's email is compared to the decrypted senderEmailHash to authenticate the sender using [`nacl.hash()`](https://github.com/dchest/tweetnacl-js#naclhashmessage) (uses SHA-512).
-8. The decrypted message is displayed.
+9. If the sender is authenticated, the decrypted message is displayed.
-9. The sender's email in the helpful link is compared to the sender's public key included in the encrypted message.
+10. The sender's email in the helpful link is compared to the sender's public key included in the encrypted message.
-10. If the sender email's public from the helpful link matches the sender's public key from the encrypted message, the sender is displayed and the user can reply to the message.
+11. If the sender email's public from the helpful link matches the sender's public key from the encrypted message, the sender is displayed and the user can reply to the message.
-11. If the sender email's public from the helpful link does not match the sender's public key from the encrypted message, a warning is shown that the sender could not be verified.
+12. If the sender email's public from the helpful link does not match the sender's public key from the encrypted message, a warning is shown that the sender could not be verified.

 ###Message format